What should you do if your bank makes an offer of settlement?

 What should you do if your complaint is not resolved to your satisfaction?

 The Banking Ombudsman Scheme is independent of customers and banks.
 We are not an advocate for either.
 If you are not satisfied with your bank’s final decision or the way it proposes to resolve your complaint, you may ask us to consider the complaint and provide an independent assessment.
 However, you must contact us within three months of your bank advising you that they have given their final response, or we may be unable to consider your complaint.

 If your complaint is not resolved, your case will be allocated to one of our team who will contact you and help you through our process.

-It is important to note there are some complaints we cannot investigate.
+It is important to note there are some complaints we cannot consider.
 The Banking Ombudsman Scheme’s powers to investigate a complaint are set out by rules known as the Terms of Reference.
-We have also briefly set out the most common reasons we cannot investigate.
+We have also briefly set out the most common reasons we cannot consider your complaint.

-If we consider we are unable to investigate your complaint we will write to you and explain why.
+If we consider we are unable to consider your complaint we will write to you and explain why.